nichobi/nichobi.com/home.md

 ---
 pagetitle:  'home of nichobi - Nicholas Boyd Isacsson'
+title:  "nichobi's home"
 description: "Nicholas Boyd Isacsson's homepage, hub and project list, including programming, ASCII art and Linux stuff."
 link: "https://nichobi.com"
 ---

-## Hello!
+  Hello!
 I'm Nicholas Boyd Isacsson (nichobi for short) and this is my homepage.
   The site consists of three main pages:

   - This homepage, giving a quick overview of some of my projects.
 If you want further details, follow the links to github.